Lodus-S/Tale-of-the-Ale/D&D homebrew/D&D Homebrew/NPCs/Guild of the Weave/Lorekeeper Specles.md

 ![[Lorekeeper Specles-Portrait.png|650]]

 *DM's private note*
-I love doing the lil snort voice and a nerd that knows objects seemed fun
+I love doing the lil snort voice and a nerd that knows objects seemed fun[[Guild of the Weave|.]]